vdouet/Reinforcement-Learning/Reinforcement Learning Specialization - Alberta University /Week_2_notes.md

 by the agent (the actions), one signal to represent the basis on which the choices are made (the states), and one signal to define the agent’s goal (the rewards).

+## Goals and Rewards

+In reinforcement learning the goal of the agent is to maximize the total amount of reward it receives.
+This means maximizing not immediate reward, but cumulative reward in the long run.
+The *reward hypothesis*:
+All of what we mean by goals and purposes can be well thought of as the maximization of the expected value of the cumulative sum of a received scalar signal (called reward).
+We must provide rewards to the agent in such a way that in maximizing them it will also achieve our goals.
+It is thus critical that the rewards we set up truly indicate what we want accomplished.
+For example, a chess-playing agent should be rewarded only for actually winning, not for achieving subgoals such as taking its opponent’s pieces or gaining control of the center of the board.
+The reward is for communicating what to achieve not how to achieve it.